Wastewater Treatment Services

 Through the generous grants and subsidies provided by both the State and Federal Governments, Mareeba Shire Council will be commencing the construction of a new Rising Main, Inlet Works and an upgraded Wastewater Treatment Plant in 2016.

-These works will provide the much needed critical infrastructure upgrade to the current Trickle Filter wastewater treatment system and provide a significant environmental outcome for the Mitchell River catchment.
+These works have provided the much needed critical infrastructure upgrade to the previous Trickle Filter wastewater treatment system and provided a significant environmental outcome for the Mitchell River catchment.

-The new treatment process will consist of a 2 staged new Sequence Batch Reactor (SBR) with future capacity to convert to a membrane activated sludge treatment process (MBR).
-The bioreactor will be initially sized to provide a 12,500 equivalent persons capacity with an average dry weather flow of 3.8ML/day and then in Stage 2, the ultimate 16,000EP capacity (5ML/day) when converted to an MBR.
+The new treatment process consists of a 2 staged new Sequence Batch Reactor (SBR) with future capacity to convert to a membrane activated sludge treatment process (MBR).
+The bioreactor is initially sized to provide a 12,500 equivalent persons capacity with an average dry weather flow of 3.8ML/day and then in Stage 2, the ultimate 16,000EP capacity (5ML/day) when converted to an MBR.

 This major infrastructure project will serve to provide a sustainable wastewater treatment service for the community of Mareeba now and capacity build for the future growth; complimenting the upgrade of the Mareeba Aerodrome and growth within the Mareeba Industrial Estate.